GenSpectrum/LAPIS/docs/source/index.html.md

 # Overview

-The API has four main endpoints related to samples.
+The API has six main endpoints related to samples.
 These endpoints provide different types of data:

 - `/sample/aggregated` - use to get summary data aggregated across samples
 - `/sample/details` - use to get per-sample metadata
+- `/sample/aa-mutations` - use to get the common amino acid mutations (shared by at least 5% of the sequences)
+- `/sample/nuc-mutations` - use to get the common nucleotide mutations (shared by at least 5% of the sequences)
 - `/sample/fasta` - use to get original (unaligned) sequences
 - `/sample/fasta-aligned` - use to get aligned sequences